QuickBooks Blog

 3. Offer online payment options

-To streamline your invoicing efforts, make the payment process easy.
-Provide customers with an easy way to pay your invoice to encourage on-time payments and improve their experience with your company.
-Using QuickBooks, you can create electronic invoices and accept payments from one location, improving the overall transaction for your team and your clients.
+A key way streamline your invoicing efforts, is to make the payment process easy.
+Providing customers with an easy way to pay your invoice will encourage on-time payments and improve their experience with your company.

 How can QuickBooks help with your invoices

-Quickbooks is a Global class leader in accounting software for small businesses with feature-packed cloud-based Invoicing allowing you to send professional invoices fast.
+Quickbooks is a world class leader in accounting software for small businesses with feature-packed cloud-based invoicing, allowing you to send professional invoices fast.
+Our award-winning software saves you time so you can get on with running your business, while you use the smart business tools we've made for the world’s hardest workers.

 Unlock the power of QuickBooks for your business with a Free 30 Day Trial today.